 The government in Cuba controls more than 90 percent of the country’s economy, rationing worker’s salaries in exchange for the free healthcare, education, and low cost transportation and housing.
 The housing available to most Cubans, however, is not in good condition.
 In the capital city of Havana, over 1 million housing units are considered substandard.
 By the Cuban government’s own estimation they have around 6,000 houses too few.
 Many Cubans are currently living in shelters.

 The 1959 revolution promised 100 percent employment for Cuban people of working age.
 State Owned Enterprises (SOEs) are the largest employers of Cuban citizens, but there are now 201 categories of jobs that people can hold in the private sector.
-The Cuban government has begun encouraging privately owned businesses, but it’s unclear how much this will change the Cuban economy, or how how long this change in policy will last.
+The Cuban government has begun encouraging privately owned businesses, but it’s unclear how much this will change the Cuban economy, or how long this change in policy will last.

 Cuba’s centrally planned economy is controlled by the government, but that hasn’t deterred all foreign investment.
 Businesses from other countries have poured money into Cuban agriculture, infrastructure, the sugar trade, nickel mining, and of course, tourism.
+Though the economy isn't great, it is slowly beginning to improve.
+Despite this, poverty is still a significant issue within the country, so you will likely see examples of it during your trip.

 The collapse of the Soviet Union played a major role in Cuba’s economic development.
-Cuba’s communist regime had immediately established ties with the Soviet Union after the 1959 revolution.
+Cuba’s government had immediately established ties with the Soviet Union after the 1959 revolution.
 The Soviets had been implementing a Marxist-Leninist state since 1922, and in the 1950s and 1960s they enjoyed a period of scientific and technological successes, as well as relaxed censorship.
 The Soviets agreed to aid Cuba, and traded fuel for Cuba’s sugar.

 These two countries would continue to support each other throughout the 20th century: the Soviet Union negotiated with the United States to prevent it from invading Cuba during the Missile Crisis, and Cuba served as a strong Cold War ally for the Soviets.
 Economically, the Soviet Union picked up the slack for Cuba, investing billions of dollars in Cuba’s infrastructure, industry, and military.